 Matthew G. Bailey, who was born and raised in Canada and is the founder and editor-in-chief for Must Do Canada, explains some of the things he associates with Canada.

-“I associate many things with Canada, including friendly people, nature, ice hockey, wildlife, road trips, beautiful landscapes, maple syrup, Northern lights, winter, and diversity of people.
+"I associate many things with Canada, including friendly people, nature, ice hockey, wildlife, road trips, beautiful landscapes, maple syrup, Northern lights, winter and diversity of people

-incredible lakes in canada
+incredible lakes in Canada infographic

 “All of these things make up Canada in many ways.
 We're a nation of immigration and for the most part, I think we all value the strength that diversity has given us.
 We also have a massive land mass with very little population, which allows for a lot of wild nature and wildlife.
 Due to the safety and wide open spaces, it's also the perfect country for adventure travel and road trips.
 We're known worldwide for being great at hockey, having cold winters, and maple syrup.
 All of these things and a lot more make Canada what it is.”